-Liberal Arts for Education - The liberal arts for education major provides a cross-disciplinary major for students desiring a broad academic experience, and it provides a robust academic background for students interested in pursuing a multiple subject (elementary) teaching credential.
-The liberal arts for education major may be completed alone, or majors may choose to earn a teaching credential along with the major by completing the 34-unit teacher preparation program.
+Liberal Studies for Education - The liberal studies for education major provides a cross-disciplinary major for students desiring a broad academic experience, and it provides a robust academic background for students interested in pursuing a multiple subject (elementary) teaching credential.
+The liberal studies for education major may be completed alone, or majors may choose to earn a teaching credential along with the major by completing the 34-unit teacher preparation program.
 Students can complete their bachelor's degree and their teaching credential in 4 to 4 ½ years.
-Students who earn the liberal arts for education major develop a deep understanding of the range of knowledge that is important for multiple-subject teaching.
+Students who earn the liberal studies for education major develop a deep understanding of the range of knowledge that is important for multiple-subject teaching.
 The major addresses the following academic areas: language, fine arts, mathematics, human development, science, and history/social science.

 A signature feature of our teacher education program is that students complete 750 hours of clinical practice in local K-12 schools.
 Alumni go on to teach both domestically and internationally, and many have been honored with the "Teacher of the Year" Award at their schools.

 The Humanities and Teacher Education Division includes a chapter of Kappa Delta Pi, the international professional honor society in education.
 Members are offered opportunities for professional and scholarly development, networking, and service.

 Students have the opportunity to add to their major in one of the humanities disciplines and minor in one (or more) of the following: Creative Writing, English, Film, History, and Writing; Interdisciplinary Minors - African American Studies, Digital Humanities, Ethnic Studies, Great Books, Intercultural Studies, Sustainability, Women's and Gender Studies.
 In consultation with their advisors, students may design a rich and varied undergraduate experience.